 Due to COVID-19, the Government Publications Collection is currently closed to in-person visits.
 Patrons can still access materials by making requests online through the NIU Libraries catalog.
-Please see the Fall 2020 Library Services Update for information on building access and requesting materials through Huskie Search.
+Please see the Spring 2021 Library Services Update for information on building access and requesting materials through Huskie Search.

 Conversations on COVID-19 - Impacts on Communities of Color: The National Academies of Sciences, Engineering and Medicine host a series of conversations "with experts on a variety of topics related to minority health and COVID-19, as well as information and resources from the National Academies on topics related to health equity."

 Last Spring, the National Academies also hosted two webinars on the subject of COVID-19 and Health Equity — Serving the Underserved, Poorly Served, and Never Served.
 The press release quotes Stephen Thomas, director of Maryland's Center for Health Equity:

 "Early data has showed black and Latino populations make up the majority of coronavirus-related deaths in cities including New York City, Chicago, and New Orleans.
 Often, they are already entering the health care system at a disadvantage — whether because of underlying chronic conditions, or due to fear that wearing a mask will incite racial profiling. ...Some chronic conditions that increase one’s risk for COVID-19 complications — such as diabetes, obesity, and asthma — stem from a long legacy of housing segregation, which has placed black and brown communities in the midst of food deserts and poor air quality."